 large file transfer services and all files are archived for over seven

-is the DMA difference - full service & support!
+is the DMA difference - full service and support!

 Fine Art Printing and our 'BIG Canvas'